Department for Behavioral Health, Developmental and Intellectual Disabilities

 ‑ Bonnie Shoultz, Center on Human Policy

 Self-determination is an international concept for all people everywhere.
 Relationships and interdependence in our communities is essential.
 All people can be self-determined even those perceived to have the most severe disabilities, who may or may not communicate with traditional speech.
 The first step is building those connections and relationships.
-Please visit the websites below to learn more.
+Please access the links below to learn more.